 Notice to the Student

-Information regarding the allegations being investigated;
+Information regarding the possible policy violations being reviewed;

 The name and contact information for the Case Manager;

-Notice of Interim Measures, if any;
+Notice of Privacy and Security Measures, if any;

 A statement prohibiting Retaliation; and